Washington Monthly ranks UCR #2 in the nation based on contributions to the public good.

 More than 400 student clubs, organizations, sororities and fraternities offer opportunities for community service and social activities.
 The campus and local community sponsor an abundance of events, including fine arts exhibits and performances, the annual Writers Week, visiting lecturers, comedy shows, up-and-coming bands and annual happenings such as Block Party, Homecoming, Spring Splash and the famous Heat Music Festival.
 UC Riverside is particularly proud of its Ethnic/Gender Student Programs, which include the groundbreaking Middle Eastern Students Center and Undocumented Student Programs.

 Riverside competes in the NCAA Division I Big West Conference.
-In recent years, the Highlanders have captured Big West championships in men's baseball, women's basketball, women's cross country and golf.
+In recent years, the Highlanders have captured Big West championships in men's baseball, women's basketball, women's cross country and the 2015-16 championships in both men’s and women’s golf.

 Environment and tempo

 The 1,200-acre park-like campus and the region's sunny climate provide an ideal setting for outdoor activities.
 Students can meet for study groups in many of the quiet niches around campus, exercise in the greatly expanded Student Recreation Center or catch up with friends at the Bell Tower to listen to Wednesday "Nooner" concerts.